weiglemc/weiglemc.github.io/_publications/bibtex.md

 ```
 # [garg-jcdl21](#garg-jcdl21)

-Kritika Garg, Himarsha R. Jayanetti, Sawood Alam, Michele C. Weigle, and Michael L. Nelson, "Replaying Archived Twitter: When your bird is broken, will it bring you down?"
-In *Proceedings of ACM/IEEE Joint Conference on Digital Libraries (JCDL)*.
+Kritika Garg, Himarsha R. Jayanetti, Sawood Alam, Michele C. Weigle, and Michael L. Nelson, "**Replaying Archived Twitter: When your bird is broken, will it bring you down?**," In *Proceedings of ACM/IEEE Joint Conference on Digital Libraries (JCDL)*.
 September 2021.

 [](#garg-jcdl21Bib)
 **Bibtex entry:**